Ankushr785/Candidate-Match-Score-Web-App/README.md

 Apart from all these, some other criteria might also prove beneficial, like:

          a.
-Present organization - (Tier 1, Tier 2, Tier 3...)
+Present organization (Tier 1, Tier 2, Tier 3...) - Score categories could be formulated on the basis of the tier in which   the organization lies

          b.
 Graduation College - (Tier 1, Tier 2, Tier 3...)

          c.
-Projects as well as Independent Courseworks
+Projects as well as Independent Courseworks - Scores on the basis of number of relevant and verified projects and courseworks

 The output is a csv file containing the candidate names along with their respective scores.